elizhenin/webserver/README.md

 ## Usage:
 1) start server by node.js executable;
 2) go to localhost:5000 to see the sample site working;
 3) look at "sites" subdirectory to see how it organized.
-The bootstrap template is placed there at this moment, not good example but enougth;
+The bootstrap-based site template is placed there at this moment, not good example but enougth;
 *Hint: create symlink to "localhost" directory and name it "127.0.0.1".
 See that this way also works, to open your resource by IP instead of domain;*
-4) create directory with your domain name at "sites" subdirectory and index.html into it;
+4) create directory with your domain name at "sites" subdirectory and "index.html" file into it.
+This is minimum;
 *Hint: you can make symlink to real place of directory with your files instead;*
-5) place your other required files there;
+5) place your project's other required files in that directory;
 6) access server by your domain name and see your site is working;
 7) configure best number of worker threads by modyfying *Environment.workers_per_cpu* in App/main.js file.
 8) Got it!